with a twist.

 To me, one: I have many pet peeves as all of us do.
 But one of those pet peeves is this conversation of analytic versus creative.
 And it drives me nuts, because so many people say, “Well, I’m not creative.
 I’m not a writer, I’m not an actor, I’m not a designer, I’m not whatever, I’m an analytic.”
 And yet, as a person who works in the web space, and we bridge the gap between design and development all the time because that’s what it takes to create a product for our client.
 There’s so much creativity on the analytical side.
 And, I love that you’re marrying that industrial design with the tech minded because when you bring it together.
 You’re just taking two aspects of creativity, where the analytical side, I think, is written off as very dry.
 There’s a lot of beauty in that data.
 And the approach that is creativity and to marry those two.
 See you do that?
 Where was that revolution, or revelation?
 Where you said we could just do industrial design.
 We could just do tech side.
 But to say there’s a better way, to bring it together, there’s a happy place that really sets the foundation for something magical.

-“we would say the name Twisthink, is bringing the skills of design technology and strategy and twisting them together as one that’s, that’s, that’s our unique selling proposition to the organizations that we serve.”
+“We would say the name twisthink, is bringing the skills of design technology and strategy and twisting them together as one.
+That’s our unique selling proposition to the organizations that we serve.”

 Bob Niemiec 8:04